-Joliet, the “City of Steel and Stone,” has a rough reputation that dates back long before the 1970s, when Saturday Night Live star John Belushi sang in the Blues Brothers band as paroled convict “Joliet Jake.”
+Joliet (pop.
+148,099), the “City of Steel and Stone,” has a rough reputation that dates back long before the 1970s, when Saturday Night Live star John Belushi sang in the Blues Brothers band as paroled convict “Joliet Jake.”
 Route 66 through this once-mighty industrial enclave is a feast for fans of postindustrial scenery.

 The most notable is the lovely Rialto Theater on Chicago Street, where you’ll also find the original home of fast-food megacorp Dairy Queen.
-It’s now an official landmark—but it’s occupied by a storefront church (501 N. Chicago St.) signed “Jesuscristo es el Señor,” which seems all too appropriate.
+It’s now an official landmark—but it’s occupied by Paisano Auto Insurance (501 N. Chicago St.).

-South of Joliet, following old Route 66 (Hwy-53) across the I-80 superslab brings you past the massive Chicagoland Speedway and the Route 66 Raceway (888/629-7223), where NHRA drag races, NASCAR stock car races, and occasional pop music concerts are held.
+South of Joliet, following old Route 66 (Hwy-53) across I-80 brings you past the massive Chicagoland Speedway and the Route 66 Raceway (888/629-7223), where NHRA drag races, NASCAR stock car races, and occasional pop music concerts are held.